SiliconLabsSoftware/sisdk-prerelease/zwave/docs_public/important_changes.md

 To reduce latency, the third transmission always uses maximum output power.
 This standard algorithm can be overloaded by customer to suit specific usages.

+## Tx Power in LR ACK frame
+The Tx Power in LR ACK frame is now the tx power used to send the ACK frame instead of the tx power of the singlecast frame.
+It might be different especially when the singlecast frame was sent with a higher power than the capability of the device (e.g. The singlecast frame was sent at 19dBm, but the ACK frame is sent at the device's maximum output: 14dBm).

 ## Improve frame transmission validation
 Nodes won't be able to send frame with their own node ID as destination node ID anymore.